• Skip to primary navigation

 • 7–8 medium radishes, sliced

-• large handful of flat leaf parsley, minced
+• 1 large handful flat leaf parsley, finely chopped

 for the lemon tahini dressing